joostiphone/Z390-Hackintosh-Joost/README.md

 PS: make sure you AVOID BIOS version F9j.
 A modified F9i version (with the security fixes from Fgj) can be found here: https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/page-3038#post-2239464

-# Monterey on OpenCore
+# Monterey & Ventura on OpenCore
 Monterey with OpenCore is working very well.
+Ventura is in beta but works fine so far.
+Latest OpenCore EFI files support both Monterey and Ventura.
 A small how-to here:

 PRECAUSION:
 - I'm using OpenCore.
 You can download the latest build from here which you can use during the EFI creation as per below (or use mine...):